0xffsec/handbook/content/shells/restricted-shells.md

 ---
+menu: Escape Restricted Shells
-title: Restricted Shells
+title: How to Escape from Restricted Shells
 weight: 403
 ---

-# Restricted Shells
+# Escape from Restricted Shells

 Restricted shells
 limit the default available capabilities